5app/dare/README.md

-Dare is a lovely API for generating SQL out of structured Javascript object.
-It's more than just sugar to querying a SQL database though, as you will discover.
+Dare is a brave API for generating SQL out of structured Javascript objects.

 # Example usage...

 This is a simple setup to get started with, it'll make a basic SELECT query.